Quantum interferometers: principles and applications: HOM interferometer

 The HOM interferometer also has significant applications in quantum metrology, which focuses on achieving high-precision measurements using quantum systems.
-HOM interferometer can enhance the sensitivity and precision of measurements in various scenarios.
+HOM interferometer can enhance the sensitivity and precision of measurements in various scenarios \cite{Lyons2018SA, Su2017PRL, Quan2016SR, Liu2021APL, Quan2019OL}.
 One notable example is attosecond-resolution HOM interferometry.
 In 2018, Lyons et al. devised and implemented a novel measurement and estimation strategy based on Fisher information analysis \cite{Lyons2018SA}.
 The experimental setup and results are shown in Fig.\,\ref{HOMmetrology}(a).
 The authors achieved a significant improvement in precision and accuracy by two orders of magnitude compared to previous HOM approaches.
 They accomplished this by tuning the interferometer to the delay that maximizes the information content and employing a maximum-likelihood estimation (MLE) procedure.
 Specifically, they conducted measurements of the change in relative arrival time between two photons, represented as $\delta$t, achieving an average accuracy of 6 as (corresponding to 1.7 nm) and an average precision of 16 as (4.8 nm).
 The best accuracy achieved was 0.5 as (0.15 nm), and the best precision achieved was 4.7 as (0.9 nm).
 This work has the potential to enable the characterization of optically transparent samples using single photons, with thicknesses and length scales relevant to fields such as cell biology.